 7. The Lower Town Arts District

 In this artist enclave, entrepreneurial and creative spirit collide.
-Meet working artists with open studios like quilter Patty Van Doran's Tuscan Rose and leatherworker Phil Phillips' Round Oak Leather.
-Don't miss the Bill Ford Gallery at Paducah School of Art & Design, hosting fiber art exhibitions throughout the year, and nearby Jefferson Street Studios, featuring Helene Davis' hand-dyed fabrics and art quilts.
+Meet working artists with open studios and retail hours like leatherworker Phil Phillips of Round Oak Leather, or enjoy rotating exhibitions of fiber art at the new Barbara Veazey Antiques & Fiber Art.
+Don't miss the Bill Ford Gallery and Kitchens Cafe at Paducah School of Art & Design and nearby Jefferson Street Studios, featuring Helene Davis' hand-dyed fabrics and art quilts.

 8. Workshops & Creative Experiences